sameermankotia/sameermankotia/README.md

 ### 📜 About Me

-I’m a Ph.D. student in Computer Science at the University of Idaho, with a Master's in the same field.
+I’m a Ph.D. student in Computer Science at the University of Idaho, with a Bachelor's in the same field.
 My journey in tech has been fueled by curiosity, persistence, and a commitment to innovation.
 From developing intuitive software solutions to advancing research in assembly languages like RISC-V, I strive to make meaningful contributions to the tech ecosystem.

 ---